The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1): Extra-Galactic Star-formation and Active Galactic Nuclei at 0.5 < z < 3.6: Results

 \subsection{Spectral Energy Distribution Analysis}

-In addition to using the \NGDEEPA\ to determine physical parameters of the sample, the photometric data from HST (ACS and WFC3-IR) and JWST/NRISS observations across 12 filters were used to construct SEDs, and from those, estimates of stellar mass, star-formation histories (ages and rates), and internal extinction from dust.
-The estimates and associated errors for these properties were determined using Prospector \citep{Prospector21} because it provides a convenient way to combine complex stellar population models \citep[Flexible Stellar Population Synthesis, FSPS, ][]{Conroy09,Conroy10} with a forward modelling method to constrain physical model parameters.
-As a check on the results from Propsector, a comparison was made with the same properties obtained from Code Investigating GALaxy Emission \citep[Cigale,][]{Burgarella05,Noll09,Boquien19}.
-While CIGALE is based more on a sparser and finite grid approach to fitting observed photometric measurements to synthetic models, it allowed for a sanity check to be made on the physical parameters derived from photometric SEDs.
-The only non-photometric data used as an input were the redshifts measured from the WFSS data, and remained fixed during the analysis.
-Dust content, metallicity, and mass were all allowed to vary.
-A delayed exponential star formation history was used for this analysis (${\rm SFR(t) \propto t \times e^{-t/\tau}}$).
-Initially, a \citet{Charlot00} dust model was used, although various dust models were tested.
-Figure \ref{SED} shows an example of the photometric SEDs generated from both Prospector and CIGALE for one source in the sample ($m_{AB, F160W}=22.48$ galaxy at z=2.23).
-The figure shows both the HST and JWST photometry plotted along with the best matched SEDs, and the photometry in the same filters as estimated from the SEDs and input paramters.
+In addition to using the \NGDEEPA\ to determine physical parameters of the sample using emission lines, the photometric data from HST (ACS and WFC3-IR) and JWST/NRISS observations across 12 filters were used to construct SEDs.
+Table \ref{tab:phot} provides the photometric parameters for the \NGDEEP\ galaxies.
+The resulting SEDs were then used primarily to estimate stellar mass and internal extinction from dust, but also provided some estimates of star-formation histories (ages and rates).
+The outputted parameters from such approaches are strongly dependent upon several factors (in order of impact to the final result): how the model parameter space is sampled, optimized, and fit to the observational data; the assumed initial mass function (IMF); and the application of particular dust laws (and the assumptions associated with their use, such as recombination cases).
+Taken together, these produce a scatter in the resulting stellar masses of a few tens of percent.
+We started by using the Code Investigating GALaxy Emission \citep[Cigale,][]{Burgarella05,Noll09,Boquien19}, which has the advantage of being fast but the drawback of depending on a fixed pre-defined grid of model parameters and therefore not able to produce full posterior distributions for the fitted model parameters.
+Figure \ref{SED} shows an example of the photometric SEDs generated from both Prospector (Using a Kroupa IMF, a delayed star formation history, and power law dust model with an index of -0.7) and CIGALE (Using a Chabrier IMF, a delayed star formation history, and a \citet{Charlot00}, CF00, extinction law) for one source in the sample ($m_{AB, F160W}=22.48$ galaxy at z=2.23).
+The figure shows both the HST and JWST photometry plotted along with the best matched SEDs, and the photometry in the same filters as estimated from the SEDs and input parameters.
 Figure \ref{SED} also shows the maximum {\it a posteriori} (MAP) models for the spectra shown in Figure \ref{2Dshift}.

-Tables \ref{tab:propsector} and \ref{tab:cigale} lists some of the physical parameters for each of the \NGDEEP\ galaxies, as determined using Prospector and Cigale, respectively.
-Both approaches resulted in consistent results but we note that the Prospector derived stellar masses were on average, half of the Cigale estimates.
-To reflect the true uncertainties in stellar masses, upon which some of our results depend, the average of the Prospector and Cigale stellar mass estimates were used, along with the associated errors from that combination.